Crystal-Spider/jsdoc-generator/README.md

   When enabled, will include the async tag.
   Disable to exclude it from the generated JSDoc.
   Default: `true`
+- `jsdoc-generator.includeReturn`:
+  When enabled, will include the return tag.
+  Disable to exclude it from the generated JSDoc.
+  Default: `true`
 - `jsdoc-generator.customTags`:
   When configured, will add the specified custom tags.
   For example this: